HK-SHAO/react-client-async/README.md

 ## 🎬 `Demo` of Recursive Async Component

-Easy to `wrap` a memoized recursive async component.
+Easy to `wrap` a recursive async component and memoize it.

 ```tsx
 const Rec = wrap<{ n: number }>(